gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/01-case.md

 ## Source Note

-This case is based on contemporaneous newspaper reporting authored by the analyst.

-The original article documented trade patterns observed during the Syrian conflict, including a significant increase in exports following the shift in border control.
+The underlying data in this case originates from a newspaper article written by the analyst in 2014.

-This analysis re-examines the same reporting through an AML/CFT lens, focusing on risk indicators, inconsistencies, and potential financial crime exposure.
+The same individual now re-examines this reporting from an AML/CFT perspective, identifying risk indicators, inconsistencies, and potential financial crime exposure that were not explicitly framed at the time.